This blogpost is an update on our thinking and conversations about how this city could contribute to global food resilience and sustainability.

 Although the challenge of feeding the world’s growing population seems far removed from our here-and-now local concerns, it isn’t.
 The recent hike in food prices tells us that; it looks set to continue, and is illustrative of stresses in the network from climate change, resource depletion and population pressures.

-The UK currently imports some 40% of its food and, if poor harvests as the 2012 floods caused or, indeed, if Brexit happens, this proportion rises — and at a time when the global larder is coming under increasing threats.
+The UK currently imports some 40% of its food and, if poor harvests as the 2012 floods caused or, indeed, if a hard Brexit happens, this proportion rises — and at a time when the global larder is coming under increasing threats from both climate change and from a rising global population (another billion of us by 2030).

 A year or so ago, we asked ourselves what role, if any, a city like ours could play in making a positive difference to food resilience and sustainability for others as well as ourselves, as outlined in this blogpost Birmingham as a ‘laboratory’: Changing diets, changing landscapes.